-Click Over Background

-Select All Selects all the objects in the 3D Window.
+Click Over Background Select All Selects all the objects in the 3D Window.
 Transparent mode Shows all the objects in the 3D window as transparent.
 It is useful if you want to move a point or a vector, but an object hides it.
 Hide Vectors All the vectors (velocity, acceleration, force) will be hidden.
+Store current camera position stores the current position of the camera, so you can navigate back here by selecting one of the subitems of View / Camera / Go to.
+Ray trace switches between different raytracing modes.
 Show All Tracks Switches on the display of tracks that show an object's path.
 Affects all the bodies.
 Hide Tracks Switches off the display of all the bodies' tracks.

-Click Over Body

-Fix at Running Entering this command causes the body to be fixed in a static position during the simulation; however, the object still participates in collisions, gravitational, and Coulomb interactions
+Click Over Body Fix at Running Entering this command causes the body to be fixed in a static position during the simulation; however, the object still participates in collisions, gravitational, and Coulomb interactions Show Velocity Shows the velocity vector of the body.

-Show

-Velocity Shows the velocity vector of the body.

 Angular Velocity Shows the angular velocity vector of the body.
 Acceleration Shows the acceleration vector of the body.
 Angular Acceleration Shows the angular acceleration vector of the body.

-Track

-Line The body will leave a trail as it moves along its trajectory line.
+Track Line The body will leave a trail as it moves along its trajectory line.
 Point The body will leave points along its trajectory line as it moves.
 Add Point Adds a point on the surface of the body.

-Properties...
-Displays the properties window of the object.

-Click Over Joint

-Link To...
-Makes a link between a Joint and a body.
+Group puts/removes the selected object into a group.
+Properties Displays the properties window of the object.
+Click Over Joint Link To Makes a link between a Joint and a body.
 Click on the command first, then the objects to be linked.
 Visible Makes the joint visible or invisible.

-Click Over Spring

-Equilibrium PositionAllows you to change the spring from its initial unstrained length to its desired length.

-Click Over Force

-Delete Force Deletes the force currently selected.
+Click Over Spring Equilibrium Position Allows you to change the spring from its initial unstrained length to its desired length.
+Click Over Force Delete Force Deletes the force currently selected.
 Rotate With Object If it is switched on, the direction of the force will change with the body's rotation.
 If it is switched off, the force will remain pointing in the same direction, independently of the rotation of the body.